 towards building a strong foundation for yourself because you will understand why it is valuable to

-practice the teachings and they will alter your state of mind in a positive way.
+practice the teachings and they will positively alter your state of mind.
 Destructive mental or

-physical behaviour are not tolerated by the teachings.
+physical behavior is not tolerated by the teachings.
 You are not allowed to hurt yourself or others.

-They show you a way to a deep self acceptance through understanding life and its challenges more
+They show you a way to deep self-acceptance through understanding life and its challenges more

 thoroughly.
 Everybody around you would benefit from your transformation if you study the sutras